eoinkelly/rails-relationship-examples/README.md

 ### Confusion around what "relationship" actually means

-When we talk about "relationships" in data modelling, we usually refeerring to a pair of relationships
+When we talk about "relationships" in data modelling, we usually referring to a pair of relationships.

 Every relationship has an "inverse relationship" which goes in the opposite direction.
 This "relationship pair" is often called a _bidirectional relationship_.
 Don't let the singular fool you, a bidirectional relationship is actually two single direction relationships.